 An aptitude test that assesses both verbal and quantitative skills.

 A written test that requires the candidate to write two short essays on two different topics.
+Prepare for the Written English component of the STAT test here.

 If you're a domestic mature-aged student (aged 20 years or older on 1 March, for Semester 1 entry, or 1 August for Semester 2 entry), you can use the STAT to meet admission requirements for undergraduate courses which require UWA’s minimum entry requirements.
 If you are not mature-aged, you can request permission to sit the STAT by emailing UWA Admissions at email@example.com.